wjase/theme-tree/readme.md

     /src/main/resources/templates/theme/barry/
  3. If you run your app you'll get a 404 error, because Spring needs to be given a little help in finding your views, fragments and assets.
- 4. Add the spring-thymeleaf-themetree to your classpath using maven or gradle.
+ 4. Add the theme-tree to your classpath using maven or gradle.
  5. The themetree classes should autoconfigure themselves into life and provide the necessary mapping.
  6. The only bit of config you need to add is a CascadedThemeResolver bean.
 (If